Consolidate vs. Refinance

 Part of what makes the difference between consolidation and refinancing difficult to discern is that the two terms are sometimes used interchangeably.
 There are important differences between them, but they do have some similarities.
 When boiled down to the most basic concept, consolidation and refinancing both combine or replace existing student loans into a single new loan.

 The details of how each work are different, which can naturally cause some confusion.
-This article aims to provide some clarity for borrowers trying to determine the difference between refinancing and consolidation.
+This guide aims to provide some clarity for borrowers trying to determine the difference between refinancing and consolidation.
 Let’s start with a breakdown of the specifics of student loan consolidation.

 • There is no application fee to consolidate loans through a Direct Consolidation Loan.